dm82m/hass-Deltasol-KM2/README.md

 - `username`: Username used for logging into Deltasol KM2
 - `password`: Password used for logging into Deltasol KM2
 - `host`: Hostname or IP address of your Deltasol KM2
-- `scan_interval (Optional)`: Defines update frequency.
-Optional and in seconds (defaults to 5 min, minimum value is 1 min)
+- `scan_interval` (Optional): Defines update frequency.
+Optional and in seconds.
+Defaults to 300 (5 min), minimum value is 60 (1 min).
+- `mode` (Optional): Set api mode ["km2", "dlx"].
+Defaults to "km2".
+To be enable to access a DL2/DL3, set mode to "dlx".

 Add the following to your `configuration.yaml` file: